Skip to page body Home Residents Businesses Visitors Departments

 central avenue grade separationPURPOSE

 The Project will construct a four-lane grade separation (overpass) at the Central Avenue and Union Pacific Railroad Crossing between Sycamore Street and Morton Avenue.
-This project will relieve traffic congestion by constructing Central Avenue as a bridge over the Union Pacific railroad.
-Central Avenue provides a east-west route through the City of Newark and also serves as a bypass for regional traffic using Route 84 and Interstate 880 to traverse the Dumbarton Bridge corridor.
+This project provides a east-west route through the City of Newark and also serves as a bypass for regional traffic using Route 84 and Interstate 880 to traverse the Dumbarton Bridge corridor.

 STATUS